-Under the leadership of stage director Paul Curran, the group spent five days preparing operatic scenes for a Brooklyn, New York performance on the final day of their Initial Ensemble Session, geared toward a millennial demographic.
+Under the leadership of stage director Paul Curran, the group spent five days preparing operatic scenes for a Manhattan performance on the final day of their Initial Ensemble Session, geared toward a millennial demographic.

 Evan Shinners ('09): The Bach Store

-Learn about the pop-up storefront in NYC where musicians played Bach every day, for five hours a day, over 30 days in the New York Times feature article by Michael Cooper: A Pop-Up Shop That Offers Bach Preludes, Fugues and Condoms
+A pop-up storefront in NYC where those walking by can see and hear musicians play Bach every day, for five hours a day, over 30 days.
+Learn more in the New York Times feature article by Michael Cooper: A Pop-Up Shop That Offers Bach Preludes, Fugues and Condoms

 This debut album for the Carr-Petrova Duo premiered this fall as part of their “Refugee Awareness” concert in Carnegie Hall, mounted to raise awareness about the lives and struggles of refugees across the globe.

-The founding director of International Music Sessions launched Social Integration Workshops, offering 5-weekend musical workshops to young people from diverse communities.
+The founding director of International Music Sessions launches Social Integration Workshops, offering 5-weekend musical workshops to young people from diverse communities.